 Each continental structure organises on a regular basis a continental conference.
 This is a meeting of all member organisations of that respective continent.
 On these continental conferences they discuss the specific challenges for their continent.

-EuroCamp is an annual youth exchange organised by FIMCAP Europe, taking place in July or August.
-Every year the EuroCamp is hosted by a different member organisation.
+EuroCamp is an annual youth exchange organized by FIMCAP Europe, taking place in July or August.
+Every year the EuroCamp is hosted by a different member organization.
 The target group are youngsters between 16 and 20 years old.
 With the EuroCamp FIMCAP wants to offer a first international and intercultural experience.
-The focus is on exchanging ideas and getting to know peers from other youth organisations.
-Every year there is a specific theme that the participants will work on.
+The focus is on exchanging ideas and games and getting to know peers from other youth organizations.
+Every year there is a specific theme that the participants will experience.

 EuroCourse in an annual training course organised by FIMCAP Europe, usually taking place in the period around Easter.
 Every year the EuroCourse is hosted by a different member organisation.
-The target group are youth leaders (18+) who are active as leaders of a local group or as trainers on local or regional level.
-In comparison to the annual EuroCamp, the focus in the EuroCourse is more on training and capacity building.
+The target group are youth leaders (18+) who are active as leaders of a local group.
+In comparison to the annual EuroCamp, the focus in the EuroCourse is more on learning new skills, gaining knowledge and capacity building.
 Every year there is a specific theme put forward that will be explored and discussed by the participants.

 A Roundabout is an exchange between local groups of two or more European member organisations.
 Local groups take turns to visit each other and do a camp together.
 In this informal setting the youngsters get a glimpse of how other youth organisations organize their camps and they discover each other’s country and culture.